greenspangle/LIN7077_Humanities/assignments/a1_sequence/a1_assignment.md

       to convert both of the input times to seconds
     * add together both of the times as seconds
     * use `s_to_hms(seconds)` \
-      to convert the total seconds back to hours, minutes and seconds
+      to convert the total seconds back to hours, minutes, and seconds

 Example test: `assert add_hms(0, 0, 3600, 0, 0, 61) == (1, 1, 1)`